CAMBI-tech/BciPy/README.md

 # BCI Setup

 In order to run BCI suite on your computer, first install **Python 2.7** [from here.](https://www.python.org/downloads/) Then, you need to install required modules using pip (python's package manager).
 Pip should already be installed, but if not go [here.](https://pip.pypa.io/en/stable/installing/).
-You must install Docker and Docker-Machience to use the Language Model developed by CSLU.
+You must install Docker and Docker-Machine to use the Language Model developed by CSLU.
 There are instructions in the language model directory for getting the image you need (think of it as a callable server).
 If not using, set fake_lm to true.
 Depending on your OS, you may also need some compiling libraries.
-For example, some of the data science libraries (numpy, scipy) need C compiling libraries for python espeically for Windows [from here.](https://www.microsoft.com/en-us/download/details.aspx?id=44266).
+For example, some of the data science libraries (numpy, scipy) need C compiling libraries for python especially for Windows [from here.](https://www.microsoft.com/en-us/download/details.aspx?id=44266).

 1. Run `pip install -r requirements.txt`